mohlcyber/OpenDXL-Phantom/README.md

 <img width="711" alt="Screenshot 2019-06-13 at 17 49 54" src="https://user-images.githubusercontent.com/25227268/59447949-76767980-8e04-11e9-8739-d83c7a78accb.png">

 Click test connectivity.
 This will check if certificates got created already if not it will generate new certiticates and add them to ePO or OpenDXL Broker.
-After the certificates got created the app will publish a DXL message on the configured following test topic - /phantom/event/test.
+After the certificates got created the app will publish a DXL message on the following test topic - /phantom/event/test.

 <img width="907" alt="Screenshot 2019-06-13 at 17 51 59" src="https://user-images.githubusercontent.com/25227268/59447987-89894980-8e04-11e9-8281-a3013bacae4c.png">